Scottish Highlands & Skye

 A great tour of Central and Western Scotland including the Isle of Skye.

-We have had several customers requesting that we run another tour to Scotland, this we are happy to do, but have decided to change the format a little and use two main bases.
+This tour with use two main bases.
 This will allow you to unpack and enjoy ride-outs in all directions.
 We are using tried and tested accommodation that I know you will enjoy.
 Rooms are limited on this tour, so we encourage you to book early..

 Our tour starts at 4 star hotel just inside the English Border, from where we take a clockwise route through Galloway & Dumfries, up the Ayrshire coast, over the Clyde to the shores of Loch Fyne.
 The tour continues up the Argyll coastline to a two night stop at a small village close to the Kyle of Lochalsh an ideal location from which to tour the beautiful Isle of Skye or take a ride-out over the Applecross Peninsula with its challenging roads and tremendous views.